 Converting Volume to Weight and Determining Consumable Requirements

-Once you’ve confirmed total weld volume, convert it to weight by multiplying that volume (in in³) by the base material density (lb/in³) to get the net weld metal weight; then adjust that net weight with a recovery factor to account for spatter, burn-off, and other process losses so you can size the required filler metal.
-Use Weight = Volume × Density to get volume weight, then multiply by the recovery factor (typically 1.05–1.25) to find total consumable needed.
+You have confirmed total weld volume.
+Convert it to weight by multiplying that volume (in in³) by the base material density (lb/in³) to get the net weld metal weight.
+Then adjust that net weight with a recovery factor to account for spatter, burn-off, and other process losses so you can size the required filler metal.
+Use Weight = Volume × Density to get volume weight.
+Then multiply by the recovery factor (typically 1.05–1.25) to find total consumable needed.

 | Step | Action |